hl7au/au-fhir-ps/input/pagecontent/general-requirements.md

 ##### Missing Must Support and Optional Data

-If the source system (producer) does not know the value for an optional element (minimum cardinality = 0), including elements labelled *Must Support*, as per the requirements defined in [AU Core](https://build.fhir.org/ig/hl7au/au-fhir-core/general-requirements.html#missing-must-support-and-optional-data), the data element **SHALL** be omitted from the resource.
+If the source system (AU PS Producer) does not know the value for an optional element (minimum cardinality = 0), including elements labelled *Must Support*, as per the requirements defined in [AU Core](https://build.fhir.org/ig/hl7au/au-fhir-core/general-requirements.html#missing-must-support-and-optional-data), the data element **SHALL** be omitted from the resource.

 ##### Missing Must Support and Mandatory Data

-If the data element is a mandatory element (minimum cardinality is > 0), the element **SHALL** be present *even if* the source system (producer) does not know the value or the reason the value is absent.
+If the data element is a mandatory element (minimum cardinality is > 0), the element **SHALL** be present *even if* the source system (AU PS Producer) does not know the value or the reason the value is absent.
 In this circumstance, the requirements defined by AU Core for [Missing Must Support and Mandatory Data](https://build.fhir.org/ig/hl7au/au-fhir-core/general-requirements.html#missing-must-support-and-mandatory-data) **SHALL** be applied.

 Example: MedicationRequest resource where status and requester are missing
 ~~~